Qzone

-According to a 2009 report published by Tencent, Qzone was surpassing other social networking websites in China.
-Qzone is rapidly growing: as of November 2013, it already had 623.3 million users and by 2014 it had 645 million.
-150 million Qzone users update their accounts at least once a month.
-As of 2009, this made Qzone one of the most active communities in the whole industry.

 History

 Qzone started in April 2005 as an interior service within the Tencent company.
 The name was originally "Little Home Zone" in Tencent company.
 In 2008, Qzone was taken by Zhu Liang.
 This year, QQ registered users have reached 490 million, and about 200 million are active users.
 Qzone is positioned by Tencent as virtualization products along with QQ Show and QQ pet.